 Cancer represents a formidable current and future global health challenge.
 The LUMC Medical Research Profile Cancer Pathogenesis and Therapy has the mission to meet this challenge by developing and implementing innovative patient-tailored, multimodal diagnostic methods and treatment modalities.
-Our multidisciplinary approach aims to integrate and to translate excellent results of basic research in cancer genetics, molecular cell biology, and immunology into precision cancer care.
-Besides common cancer types, the translational research efforts focus in particular on selected tumor types for which the LUMC represents a national and international referral center.
+Our multidisciplinary approach aims to integrate and translate excellent results of basic research in cancer genetics, molecular cell biology, and immunology into precision cancer care.
+Besides common cancer types, the translational research efforts focus in particular on selected tumour types for which the LUMC represents a national and international referral center.

 Focus on three major themes

 The research in this theme focuses on